San Damiano d'Asti

-San Damiano d'Asti is a comune (municipality) in the Province of Asti in the Italian region Piedmont, located about 40 km southeast of Turin and about 13 km southwest of Asti.
+San Damiano d'Asti (Piedmontese: San Damian) is a comune (municipality) in the Province of Asti in the Italian region Piedmont, located about 40 km southeast of Turin and about 13 km southwest of Asti.

 History

 The area of the municipality was once occupied in the Middle Ages by the commune of Axtizio and its suburbs of Gorzano, Lavezzole and Marcelengo.
 In 1275, after losing the war against Asti, Astixio was destroyed.
 The Astigiani built in its place a new town, called San Damiano d'Asti.